 ABOUT THE CONTEST

-This educational contest was designed to give students a new opportunity to have fun learning about Science, Technology, Engineering, Art, Mathematics (STEAM) and a truly unique class of materials known as polymers!
-Beginning each Fall, we invite students from across the nation to come up with new ways of using rubber band(s) to create amazing inventions, games, artworks, and more!
+Join the fun and get ready to learn about the rubber band – one of the many amazing inventions created from a unique class of materials known as polymers!
+This educational contest was designed to give students a new opportunity to have fun learning about Science, Technology, Engineering, Art, and Mathematics.
+Each year students from across the nation come up with new ways of using rubber band(s) to create amazing inventions, games, artworks, and more!

 - To design and create a working invention/artwork that incorporates at least one (1) rubber band.